Antonio Gibson Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - Against the Eagles, Gibson's 45.7 rushing yards per game over his three career matchups are 11.8 fewer than his over/under in Sunday's game.

-- Gibson has had a rushing touchdown in one matchup versus the Eagles, but did not have multiple TDs in that game.
+- Gibson, in three matchups against the Eagles, has run for a TD once, but not more than one in a single contest.

-- Allowing 104.6 rushing yards per game, the Eagles have the ninth-ranked run defense in the league.
+- The Eagles have the NFL's ninth-ranked defense against the run, giving up 104.6 yards per game.

-- The Eagles have given up 15 rushing touchdowns, 21st in the NFL.
+- This season the Eagles are ranked 21st in the NFL in rushing touchdowns conceded (15).

 Recent Performances

-- In last week's matchup against the Cowboys, Gibson ran the ball six times for 29 yards (4.8 yards per attempt).
+- In last week's matchup with the Cowboys, Gibson ran for 29 yards on six carries (averaging 4.8 yards per carry).

-- He tacked on two receptions for 29 yards and scored one touchdown in the passing game.
+- He also reeled in two passes for 29 yards and scored one touchdown through the air.

-- In his last three games, Gibson has rushed for 91 yards (30.3 per game) on 31 carries with one touchdown.
+- Gibson has 31 carries for 91 yards (30.3 yards per game) and one touchdown during his last three games.

 Gibson's Washington Teammates